Dianna Standing in Front of Life-Sized Paper Mache Elephant Before it Was Loaded onto a Semi Truck and Shipped to Memphis for the Performance

 Yesterday I received a whole set of photos of this fabulous creation, a full-sized elephant with all the fancy trimmings, along with these additional comments:

 Below are Dianna’s photos.
-If you’d like to see the elephant pattern she refers to, you can find it here, and a video showing how the pattern was used to make the original elephant is here.
+If you’d like to see the elephant pattern she refers to, you can find it here.
 You can see they made some major changes, such as turning a baby elephant pattern into a full-sized adult, changing the the armature to keep it sturdy but reducing the weight, and adding some very impressive trappings.
 Congratulations to all the folks at Amory High School in Amory, Mississippi who made this event (and the wonderful paper mache elephant) possible.

 Are we impressed, or what?
 Thanks, Dianna, for sharing these photos with us.